 Which method is cheaper?

-The answer depends on your sauce type and sales volume.
-Do the calculation for your own situation.
+The answer depends on sauce type and sales volume.
+Run the numbers for your specific situation.

 - Sauces spoil quickly